run-ai/docs/docs/admin/runai-setup/advanced/allow-external-access-to-containers.md

 This requires _exposing container ports_.
 When using docker, the way Researchers expose ports is by <a href="https://docs.docker.com/engine/reference/commandline/run/" target="_self">declaring</a> them when starting the container.
 Run:AI has similar syntax.

 Run:AI is based on Kubernetes.
 Kubernetes offers an abstraction of the container's location.
 This complicates the exposure of ports.
-Kubernetes offers a number of alternative  ways to go about it:
+Kubernetes offers several options:

 | Method | Description | Prerequisites |
 |--------|-------------|---------------|